ojwills/Kaggle-Competitions/README.md

 ## Kaggle Competitions

-This repository presents solutions to the following Kaggle Machine Learning Competitions:
+This repository presents solutions to the following Kaggle Competitions:
  - Titanic: Machine Learning from Disaster (Score 83% accuracy)

  ### Getting started